 Getting Wine Certified

-If you want to get your foot in the door, you’ll need to hit the books and find the right association, school or study program to help you in your learning, but also to vouch for you.
-These are the most important wine education and certification programs, find out which one is for you.
+If you want to get your foot in the door, you’ll need to hit the books and find the right association, school, or study program to help you in your learning, but also to vouch for you.
+These are the most important wine education and certification programs; find out which one is for you.

-Our preference for wine certification is well known: we love the programs coming out of the National Wine School, so we are totally biased.
+Our preference for wine certification is well known: we love the programs coming out of the National Wine School, so we are 100% biased.
 If you want a neutral source for information, we recommend either the Sommeliers Choice Awards or SOMM.

-Wine and Spirits Education Trust
+Wine & Spirit Education Trust (WSET)

-The WSET is very methodical; they offer programs on different specialties like wine, spirits, sake.
+WSET is very methodical; they offer programs on different specialties like wine, spirits, sake.
 Advancing from levels one through four in most programs, the difficulty increases dramatically.
 A level four Wine Diploma is one of the most coveted and hard to get certifications in the industry.

-Court of Master Sommeliers
+Court of Master Sommeliers (CMS)

 The Court of Master Sommeliers is a sommelier certification program based in the UK, now with a big branch in the US.
 There are four levels to accomplish before becoming one of the few Master Sommeliers in the world.
 There are just over 400 wine professionals with this high title.